KenAKAFrosty/media-queries-in-react/README.md

 # Media Queries in React

 You might find you want to use the power of CSS media queries but within your React component.
-If you've wanted to know things like if the user's device is wider than 400px, then in CSS you could just write something like  `@media screen and (min-width: 400px)`.
+If you've wanted to know things like if the user's device at least 400px wide, then in CSS you could just write something like  `@media screen and (min-width: 400px)`.

 But there are plenty of reasons you may want that same functionality within your React components, too.
 If so, we'll get you up and running within mintues!
 <br>